Message to the Blackman in America

-Message to the Blackman in America is a book published by original Nation of Islam founder Elijah Muhammad in 1965 and reprinted several times thereafter.
+Message to the Blackman in America is a book published by Nation of Islam leader Elijah Muhammad in 1965 and reprinted several times thereafter.
 Beginning with a brief autobiography of Muhammad, it covers his philosophies on race, the religion of Islam, politics, economics, and social issues, and how they relate to the problems of African-Americans.
 The book also covers his own ideology and how he feels that the "Blackman" can improve himself in America.
 The book calls for justice under the laws of America; or for America to help settle black people in a separate land of its own, "either here or elsewhere."